goreleaser/goreleaser/www/docs/customization/build.md

 ## Reproducible Builds

-To make your releases, checksums, and signatures reproducible, you will need to make some (if not all) of the following modifications to the build defaults in GoReleaser:
+To make your releases, checksums and signatures reproducible, you will need to make some (if not all) of the following modifications to the build defaults in GoReleaser:

 * Modify `ldflags`: by default `main.Date` is set to the time GoReleaser is run (`{{.Date}}`), you can set this to `{{.CommitDate}}` or just not pass the variable.
 * Modify `mod_timestamp`: by default this is empty string, set to `{{.CommitTimestamp}}` or a constant value instead.